Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/feedback/screen/README.md

 `feedbackFirstButtonOnClick` -> (Optional) Click action associated to first feedback button.

 `feedbackSecondButtonOnClick` -> (Optional) Click action associated to second feedback button.

+`shouldAnimateOnAttached` -> (Optional) By default, the view will animate its entry when attached to the view hierarchy.
+This can be disabled by setting this field to false.